top of page

 How can I apply to play at NVRF?

-The line-up for the 2023 NVRF is complete and we already have numerous bands wishing to play!
+The line-up for the 2024 NVRF is being planned right now and we already have numerous bands wishing to play!
 Thanks to everyone for their interest.
 For the future, first we need to get through this year, so the best thing you can do is to buy tickets, tell your friends and supporters, come along wearing your T shirts and be seen by us; track us down and talk to us too!
 There is then a band application process linked to our website here: Band Application - just fill it in and make sure you read all the notes first and do as they say!

 bottom of page